thomasperge/Mobile-App/README.md

 ## Mobile-App by Thomasperge
-Mobile App build w/ Ionic and Vue.js \n
+Mobile App build w/ Ionic and Vue.js

 In the process of creation...